kirbydesign/designsystem/.github/CONTRIBUTING.md

 [INSERT IMAGE OF A LOGICAL COMMIT HISTORY HERE!]

-### The good pull-request only alters files related to the changes
+### The good pull-request only alters files related to the issue at hand
-While you might get the urge to be a good boy/girl scout and reorder imports or fix formatting in files not related to your issue, don't.
+While you might get the urge to be a good girl/boy scout and reorder imports or fix formatting in files not related to your issue, don't.

 While it is very much appreciated that you want to leave the code better than you found it, doing so in unrelated files will cause the git history of the project to be illogical.
-It would not make sense if the imports for the list component located in `list.component.ts` is reordered as part of a pull-request concerning the CI/CD pipeline.
+For example, it would not make sense if the imports for the list component located in `list.component.ts` is reordered as part of a pull-request concerning optimizing a build step in the CI/CD pipeline.

-Should you stumble upon possible optimizations or things that might need to be refactored, go ahead and create new issues for these.
+Should you stumble upon possible optimizations or things that could be done better, go ahead and create new issues for these.

 ### The good pull-request knows what it wants
   * Mention which kind of feedback you want - full on review or just some initial help